pyocd/pyOCD/docs/configuring_logging.md

 parent logger
 such as `pyocd` will set the level for all children—this is an easy way to control the log level for all of pyOCD.

+Note that because the `logging` option is passed to and handled by the Python logging module, it does not support wildcard matching against loggers like the `--log-level` argument.

 ### Full control